SFX-WoW/.github/.github/ISSUE_TEMPLATE/feature-request.md

 [Screenshots]

 **Additional Information**
-_Provide any additional information that may be relevant to this issue._
+_Provide any additional information that may be relevant._

 [Information]